Wolfgang Amadeus Mozart

 The Magic Flute—Holiday Presentation

 The Met’s abridged, family-friendly version of Mozart’s musical fairy tale returns for the holiday season, with special holiday pricing.
 Maestro Duncan Ward makes his company debut conducting Julie Taymor’s irresistible production.
 Tenors Ben Bliss and David Portillo share the role of Tamino, the noble prince on a quest to win the fair princess Pamina, sung by sopranos Joélle Harvey and Sydney Mancasola.
-The cast also features baritones Joshua Hopkins and Chris Kenney as the bird catcher Papageno, soprano Aleksandra Olczyk as the Queen of the Night, and bass Soloman Howard as Sarastro.
+The cast also features baritones Joshua Hopkins and Benjamin Taylor as the birdcatcher Papageno, soprano Aleksandra Olczyk as the Queen of the Night, and bass Soloman Howard as Sarastro.
 Tickets from $32.50

 Abridged production of The Magic Flute a gift of The Andrew W. Mellon Foundation and Bill Rollnick and Nancy Ellison Rollnick